FearlessSpiff/smpl-blg/README.md

 ## TODO
 * Maybe show Camera Model
-* Add a download button for original image
 * Show DownloadablePolaroid also on Mobile and set Size correctly
 * Add paging and endless scroll
 * Maybe add a new maven module smpl-blg-application and bundle the other two in it.
 Would be nicer.
 And rename the others to smpl-blg-frontend and smpl-blg-backend.